cpustejovsky/microservice/README.md

 ## Next Steps

 * Confirm that API response is useful and sufficient for other service
+* Determine whether country codes would be preferable to English country names
 * Add more unit tests
 * Look into [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway) to provide API in both gRPC and HTTP at the same time.
 * Determine better naming for Input and Output in `whitelist.proto`